Vijaylande14/Vijaylande14/README.md

 During my internship at **Brillect Tech Solutions Pvt Ltd**, I worked on various Python-related tasks and machine learning projects, which helped me develop both my technical abilities and problem-solving skills.

-"I completed my **MCA from G.H.
+I completed my **MCA from G.H.
 Raisoni University** and built a strong foundation in machine learning.
-I’m passionate about learning and applying my skills to solve real-world challenges. 🚀"
+I’m passionate about learning and applying my skills to solve real-world challenges. 🚀

 ---